 The Maltese is another of the small dogs that don’t shed very much at all.

 If you have your Maltese’s hair cut short, the coat will just need a good brush about once a week.
 If the hair is long, it will need a daily brush to stop matting.

-The Norwich terrier is another breed that’s considered to be one of the non shedding small dog breeds.
+The Norwich terrier is one of the most popular non shedding small dog breeds.

-The Scottie is another double-coated dog that sheds virtually no hair at all; much less than most other breeds.
+The Scottie is a double-coated dog that sheds virtually no hair at all; much less than most other breeds.

 The coat does requires regular brushing.

-Daily brushing and combing of the coat is needed to prevent tangles and matting.
+You’ll need to brush and comb the coat daily to prevent tangles and matting.

 The Silky Terrier is another small dog that doesn’t shed.

-It does however require a daily brush and comb of its coat as it’s very prone to matting and tangling if it isn’t looked after carefully.
+You will need to brush and comb the Silky Terrier’s coat daily because it’s very prone to matting and tangling if it isn’t looked after carefully.